storuky/devops/readme.md

 If there are no errors you can find your application started on 3003 port.

 Lets add an Nginx proxy from 80 port to 3003.
+You can find example in _./nginx/project.storuky.com_

 ```
 sudo vim /etc/nginx/sites-enabled/project_name.storuky.com.conf